Pallandor/mr-robot/README.md

 # mr-robot
-Interactive turn-based battleships style game (but with robots!)
+Multiplayer turn-based battleships style game (but with robots!)
 (To be) hosted on Node.js CLI client with Node/Express API and MongoDB/Mongoose to manage game state.